Lebowski89/blog/content/roles.md

 ***

-Ansible roles contain the majority of my tasks that automate the setup and deployment of my Docker containers and Swarm services.
-During my time with Ansible, my roles have changed a lot, both content and structure wise.
+Ansible roles contain the majority of my tasks and they have changed a lot during my time with Ansible, both content and structure wise.
+My current approach that I like is to have roles dedicated to deploying my docker services in a one role - one docker stack approach, where each role is dedicated to deploying a specific set of docker containers or swarm services (with some other roles dedicated to readying the VM and installing Docker, etc).

-The rest of this document will be divided into a dicussion of common sections found in my roles:
+The rest of this document will be divided into a dicussion of common sections found in these roles:

 ***